 There is a difference between a cochlear implant and a hearing aid.
 A hearing aid uses a microphone, amplifier, and speaker to make sounds louder and hearing aids are not surgically implanted.
 They’re worn inside or behind the ear.
 Certain hearing aids may help severe hearing loss, but they will not benefit speech understanding.
 In such a case, a cochlear implant might be a better choice.
 Because the cochlear implant bypasses the damaged part of the ear the hair cells inside the cochlea and sends the sound sensations directly to the hearing nerve in the brain.

-What does a cochlear implant do?
+What does a Cochlear Implant do?

-A cochlear implant is a hearing device wherein the stimulator is placed directly on the hearing nerve by a surgery.
-The processor captures sound with a microphone and then transmits them to the internal part of the implant.
+A cochlear implant is a hearing device wherein the stimulator is placed directly on the hearing nerve by surgery.
+The processor captures sounds with a microphone and then transmits them to the internal part of the implant.
 It takes time and training to learn to interpret the signals received from a cochlear implant.
 Within a year of use, most people with cochlear implants make considerable gains in understanding speech.

 The cochlear implant is a super specialised electronic device which replaces the work of a damaged inner ear.
 As it delivers the sound from the external environment, the cochlear implant sends these sounds via the cochlear nerve to the brain.

-What are the benefits of a Cochlear Implant?
+What are the Benefits of a Cochlear Implant?

-Studies have shown many positive results after cochlear implant like it improves sound localisation for both kinds of hearing loss, before or after acquiring speech.
+Studies have shown many positive results after a cochlear implant like it improves sound localisation for both kinds of hearing loss, before or after acquiring speech.
 Besides, patients show improved speech perception.
 Cochlear implants have been successfully used to treat tinnitus.

-When used for children with profound or severe hearing loss by birth, cochlear implants can prove to be a big boon to bring these children to the mainstream, some of them even being shifted from special schools to normal schools.
+When used for children with profound or severe hearing loss by birth, cochlear implants can prove to be a big boon to bringing these children into the mainstream, some of them even being shifted from special schools to normal schools.
 It has been suggested that the implant procedure done at an earlier age stands the highest chance of improvements in hearing as the brain is still in the learning stage.

-What are the risks of Cochlear implant surgery?
+What are the Risks of Cochlear Implant Surgery?

 Cochlear implantation surgery is generally safe.
 The risks include: